thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Objective-C Interoperability
 ============================

-This document tracks the differences between the Swift and Objective-C ABIs and class models, and what it would take to merge the two as much as possible.
-The format of each section lays out the differences between Swift and Objective-C, then describes what needs to happen for a user to mix the two seamlessly.
+This document tracks the differences between the Codira and Objective-C ABIs and class models, and what it would take to merge the two as much as possible.
+The format of each section lays out the differences between Codira and Objective-C, then describes what needs to happen for a user to mix the two seamlessly.

-.. warning:: This document was used in planning Swift 1.0; it has not been kept up to date and does not describe the current or planned behavior of Swift.
+.. warning:: This document was used in planning Codira 1.0; it has not been kept up to date and does not describe the current or planned behavior of Codira.

 .. contents::